Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/04_search_templates.md

 #### Using N-gram Search Templates

-It is recommended to limit the number of Search fields based on N-gram **predictive-search** and **precision-match-20** templates due to the extremely large disk space required to store these fields.
+It is recommended to limit the number of Search fields based on N-gram tokenizer like **predictive-search** and **precision-match-20** templates due to the extremely large disk space required to store these fields.
 For example:

 - The **predictive-search** template is based on the **Edge-n-gram** tokenizer.
 The following tokens are created for 'Tali'-
    - 't', 'ta', 'tal', 'tali'